New & Used Acura MDX: In Depth

 GET A FREE PRICE QUOTE

-The Acura MDX is a sporty, luxurious crossover that can hold up to seven passengers, showing that Acura can make a driver’s car that can be family-friendly, too.
+The Acura MDX is a sporty, luxurious crossover that can seat up to seven, which shows that Acura can make a driver’s car that can also be family-friendly.

 The MDX is also one of the longest-running nameplates in this class.
 It shares some of its running gear with a number of other Acura and Honda models, including the Pilot crossover and earlier versions of the Odyssey minivan.
 Current competition includes the new Infiniti JX, Lexus RX, and Volvo XC90, along with the Ford Flex and its more luxurious sibling, the Lincoln MKT.